York RI Golden Rail Development Band

 Maybe you've just moved to York and want to start something new?

 York RI Golden Rail Band has its own Development Band!

-So why not come along and try out an instrument, ranging from cornet, to trombone to tuba
+So why not come along and try out an instrument, ranging from cornet, to trombone and tuba.

-This group doesn't just aim at the youth either.
+This group doesn't just aim at youth either.
 Parents, Grandparents, students, people of all ages, talents and backgrounds are welcome to take part in the band.
 Perhaps you have played before, and want to get back in to the swing of things - that's fine too.
 Come along and get going again.

 There are no catches to this Development Band either.
 You don't even need your own instrument!
 All the tuition and rehearsal time is free and on top of that, the band will loan out an instrument to you as you learn.
 It's a no-brainer!

-The lessons and rehearsals will be led by Golden Rail's Principal Tuba Player, John Stuart.
-Since the band's creation, the number of members have risen from 5 and now on the verge of 35 members!
+The lessons and rehearsals will be led by Golden Rail's principal tuba player, John Stuart.
+Since the band's creation, the number of members has risen from five to 35!

 If you're interested in becoming part of the Development Band and would like to know more about it, please feel free to email Pauline Johnson at firstname.lastname@example.org